 It's also a good idea to try to find these items secondhand hand. eBay and Facebook Market Place are just two places that come to mind.

 So many universities offer options for second-hand books and textbooks, take advantage of that!
 Another great tip.
 Consider Apps like Good Notes or Notability, these turn your tablet into a notebook eliminating the need for paper and pens altogether.
-They allow you to organize notes, send PDFs.
+They allow you to organize notes, and send PDFs.
 There is a cost associated, but you will end up saving in the long run.

 We tried to cover all the bases with this, if we have left anyone out, please share in the comments below.